03-JS/ControlCompanyDetector/README.md

 # Description

 A fully configurable mod that gives you an in-game warning when a lobby host is using Control Company and when they spawn an indoor enemy.
-It can also hide lobbies that use it.
+It can also hide or only show lobbies that use it.

 # Manually spawned enemies detection